 Synopsis: Dark poetry from the mind of Donna Lynch.

 What I liked: Donna is a truly gifted poetess.
 Each poem in this collection is gut wrenching.
 Lynch has a real skill in taking words and conveying pure and raw emotion with them.
 All the poems were 4.5 and 5 star reads for me.
 Through the collection there is some truly heart wrenching subjects.
 Loss, love and depression.
 So many things within the this collection.
 I love how Lynch plays with words and metaphors.
 There is so much to unpack in this collection that there aren’t enough words to put it all together.

-What I didn’t like: There was nothing that I didn’t like about Husk.
+What I didn’t like: There was nothing in this collection that I didn’t love.